callmecabman/hidemyname-proxy-parser/README.md

 1) Go visit hidemy.name/en/proxy-list/
 2) Read the line about paid subscriptions, API and export
 3) Laugh out loud
-4) Keep calm and stack init hidemyname-proxy-parser
+4) Keep calm and stack new hidemyname-proxy-parser